freeCodeCamp/chapter/README.md

 After several years of being dissatisfied with existing group event tools (Meetup, Facebook events) we decided to build our own.

-This will be a self-hosted Docker container that you can one-click deploy to the cloud, then configure through an admin panel.
+This will be a self-hosted Docker container deployed to the cloud with a one-click and then configured by the _owner_.
 No coding required.

-Your organization can host an instance of _Chapter_ under a sub-domain of your website, such as `chapter.sierraclub.org` or `chapter.womenwhocode.org`.
+Your _organization_ can host an _instance_ of _Chapter_ under a sub-domain of your website, such as `chapter.sierraclub.org` or `chapter.womenwhocode.org`.

-You can use your own authentication tools.
-And all your user data will stay on your own server.
+All of an _organization_'s user data will remain under their control.

 Our [Vision statement](https://github.com/freeCodeCamp/chapter/wiki/Vision) provides more details on the reasons for _Chapter_.

 ## Terminology
 To better communicate and more easily build an API and UI, the current contributors have decided on a collection of terminology to clarify discussions surrounding the Chapter project: